-A sales process has many steps, and as a result, some salespeople can have different views as to what the sales pitch definition is.
-Since we help salespeople with building their pitch, we thought we would outline how we define a sales pitch.
+A sales process has many steps, and as a result, some salespeople can have different views about the sales pitch definition.
+Since we help salespeople build their pitches, we thought we would outline how we define a sales pitch.

 Messaging to Drive Demand for a Product